aramisgithub/questpresentation/script/document.md

 ## The Hero(ine)

-- The hero in Odyssey is main saver of the story

-- The heroine in Mulan is Mulan

-    - Mulan conforms to her archetype by saving the whole of China
+In most tales of the Hero's Quest the hero or heroine is the main character and pushes the story forward, saving many lives in the process.
+Odysseus fits this mold almost perfectly.
+Mulan, on the other hand, does not really fit into the whole "loved by their family" and "respected by everyone" cliché, but she is still a hero because she saved the whole of China.

 ## Similarities

-- Mulan is introduced as a free-spirited outcast, clumsy, and unable to follow rules, regulations, or traditions

-- Nevertheless, she has a warm heart and wants nothing more than to uphold her family honor, while keeping true to herself
+Mulan is introduced as a free-spirited outcast, clumsy, and unable to follow rules, regulations, or traditions.
+Nevertheless, she has a warm heart and wants nothing more than to uphold her family honor, while keeping true to herself.

-- Odysseus has two major flaws:
+Perhaps Mulan's flaws are her greatest strength because they help the moviegoer to identify with the main character, maybe because they have the same faults as Mulan.
+Nevertheless, Odysseus has two major flaws:

     - Arrogance

     - Pride

-- In comparison, Mulan is very selfless and puts others before her
+In comparison, Mulan is very selfless and puts others before her.
+The parallels between  the two characters could not be more symmetric: Mulan has more faults than Odysseus, but they are far easier to identify with due to the nature of the faults.
+The exact opposite is true for Odysseus: his faults are ones no one would be happy owning up to, and the people that have these faults would not be inclined to admitting anything wrong with themselves anyway.

 ## The Hermit/ Helper/ Mentor